FlyingFi/Waterfront-analysis-0.3/README.md

 ![Screen-Shot-2021-09-26-at-7 34 05-PM](https://user-images.githubusercontent.com/88997408/134806927-4a5fce95-f373-4493-b418-03873a2dce71.gif)

 **Special acknowledgement**

 Thanks to Philip Belesky, who developed the Grasshopper plug-in Caribou.
 For more details on Caribou, please refer to the following website. https://caribou.philipbelesky.com
 Thanks to Andrew Heumann, who developed the Grasshopper plug-in Human - which is very useful for enhancing display function in Grasshopper. https://www.food4rhino.com/en/app/human

-**Note:**
-The Grasshopper file will take around 5mins when the first time loading.